No Mistakes Are Fatal

 One of the reasons things don’t stay basic in the mind is that we’re so good at whipping things up out of these building blocks.
 It’s like a meringue, or whipped cream: You take a little tiny bit of cream and you whip it up into this big blob of whipped cream.
 There’s a lot of air in there, a lot of fabrication going on.
-So what you want to do is keep things basic but be very observant, because you’ve got a lot of tricks up your sleeve for creating something out of nothing, making mountains out of the tiniest molehills.
+So, what you want to do is keep things basic but be very observant, because you’ve got a lot of tricks up your sleeve for creating something out of nothing, making mountains out of the tiniest molehills.
 So, keep it on the level of molehills, very simple, very basic, and keep your eye out for those other tricks.

 That’s where things get fascinating, realizing how you deceive yourself all the time.
 Sometimes it comes down to a basic level of dishonesty in the mind.
 One part of the mind is very good at lying to another part of the mind.
 So you can start asking yourself, “Who’s actually fooling whom here?”
 “Where’s the curtain, the window shade, the wall that allows one part of the mind to fool another part of the mind?”
 Or, “Does it depend on the other part of the mind’s willingness to be fooled?”
 There are lots of interesting political maneuvers going on in the mind, so watch out for those.

 Fortunately, the best way of dealing with them is to keep things basic.
 Just refuse to play along.
 When things do come up in the mind as you’re trying to get it to settle down, try to cut them off as quickly as possible.
 When a thought comes into the mind—you remember this person, you actually see this or that person’s face—just say, “Goodwill for that person,” and that’s enough.
 You don’t have to get involved in the stories associated with those faces.
-And in the beginning you don’t have to trace those faces back: “How did that image come?”
+In the beginning, you don’t have to trace those faces back: “How did that image come?”
 Just let it go.

 This is a good thing to remember in the practice.
 There’s the story of King Ajatasattu.
 He killed his father and later felt a lot of regret, but there’s a tradition that he’s going to become a Private Buddha someday, even though he’s got some really bad kamma to pay off first.
 Even Mara, who’s the figure of temptation in the early Buddhist texts: There’s a tradition that he, too, will someday become a Private Buddha.

-So no matter how much your mind may seem ready to crash, or if it has already crashed, you can always take heart, pick yourself up, because there’s always new kamma, always new things you can do, with every moment.
+No matter how much your mind may seem ready to crash, or if it has already crashed, you can always take heart, pick yourself up, because there’s always new kamma, always new things you can do, with every moment.
 No mistakes are fatal.